 13. /storyforge:promo-writer the-lighthouse-keeper

-β Back-cover blurb + social media campaign
+β Blurb + social media campaign

 Complete worked example: Workflow Example